 Falling posters are a distraction, and the impact of a fall could damage poster material.
 A handful of educational posters include adhesives or special clips for use with nails or screws.
 Make sure the clips don’t obscure the information you want to display.
 Also note that sometimes, poster adhesives don’t actually work, and you need to buy something stronger.

 Multipack: If you’re still having trouble choosing a poster, consider a multipack.
 An assortment can give students exposure to more concepts and spice up your learning space.

 Legibility: Don’t ignore font size and style.
 Effective posters are legible at a reasonable distance.

 Frame: A poster frame can prevent damage and hanging frustrations, but frames aren’t available in every poster size.

 Quality posters aren’t the only upgrades that breathe new life into your learning space.
 Make your students’ day more fun, and yours a little easier, with these accessories.

-Maps have benefits, but they can only go so far.
+Globe: Maps have benefits, but they can only go so far.
 A globe can help kids get a better idea of the scale of the planet and eliminate common size distortions.
-This light-up model is especially intriguing for younger students.

 Inexpensive: You can find display-worthy educational posters for $10 to $15.
 In this price range, you will find mostly individual posters, such as a map or scientific display.
 In terms of size, most range from 11 x 13 inches to 18 x 24 inches.
 They may or may not be laminated.